Pennsylvania Route 5: Route description

 PA 5 passes Erie International Airport in Millcreek Township as 12th Street.
 In Lakewood, PA 5 meets Powell Avenue 4000 ft west of the Erie city line, PA 5 meets Pennsylvania Route 832, which is labeled Peninsula Drive.

 In the city of Erie, PA 5 interchanges the northern terminus of Interstate 79 at exit 183 and the western terminus of Pennsylvania Route 290.
 PA 290 begins concurrent with PA 5.
 PA 5 and PA 290 head towards the east into downtown Erie as 12th Street.
 As PA 5 goes through Erie, the Seaway Trail takes many turns around the city.
 In downtown Erie, PA 290 ends the concurrency with PA 5 when PA 290 heads towards the southeast as Bayfront Parkway.

-Then, PA 5 makes a 90 degree angle turn towards the north to become Franklin Avenue, then another 90 degree turn towards the east to become Lake Road and meets the eastern terminus of PA 5 Alternate; the Seaway Trail now runs along PA 5 east of here.
+Then, PA 5 makes a ninety-degree angle turn towards the north to become Franklin Avenue, then another ninety-degree turn towards the east to become Lake Road and meets the eastern terminus of PA 5 Alternate; the Seaway Trail now runs along PA 5 east of here.

 In Lawrence Park Township, PA 5 meets the western terminus of Pennsylvania Route 955.

-PA 5 continues towards the east paralleling Lake Erie which can be seen from PA 5.
+PA 5 continues towards the east paralleling Lake Erie, which can be seen from PA 5.
 In North East, PA 5 meets the northern terminus of Pennsylvania Route 89.
 PA 5 along with Seaway Trail continue towards the northeast as Lake Road.
 At the New York state line, PA 5 terminates (ends) and continues along with the Seaway Trail as New York State Route 5, ending in Albany.

 Major intersections

 PA 5 Alternate

-Pennsylvania Route 5 Alternate is a 9 mi alternate route in Erie County in Pennsylvania.
+Pennsylvania Route 5 Alternate is a 9 mi alternate route that is located in Erie County in Pennsylvania.
 In 1955, the designations of mainline and alternate Routes 5 were switched.
-The route begins in suburban Millcreek Township where its parent route passes near Erie International Airport.
+The route begins in suburban Millcreek Township, where its parent route passes near Erie International Airport.

 It then passes through a heavily suburbanized and residential two-lane sector, before serving as portions of 8th and 6th Streets in Erie city.
 Passing relatively close to the lake, it travels through several picturesque tree-lined streets of large homes, skirting the city center and industrial areas.
 Near its eastern end, it is four lanes and divided, with a parkway-like setting formed by the tree-lined median.

 Almost immediately after entering the suburb of Lawrence Park Township, the route ends at its parent.